 Founded on leadership, service, and peace formation, Great River fosters independence, critical thinking, respect, responsibility to self, to others, and to the earth.

 The 2014-2015 Enrollment Lottery took place on Thursday, March 6.
 We had nearly 400 applications submitted.
-Letters letting all applicants know their status are in the mail, and should arrive over the weekend or on Monday.
+Letters to all applicants about know their status have been sent.
 All applications received after February 26 will be added to the waiting list of the appropriate grade.
+The deadline for returning forms is March 28.
+All applications received after February 26 will be added to the waiting list in the order received.
+In early April, an update will be sent to all who remain on the waiting list.
 For more information, please contact Lydia McAnerney, Enrollment Coordinator.